 As I said, I got the Explora 2A at a promotional price.
 Luckily, it comes with the Smart LNB.
 I wasn’t given any other installation kit.
 Luckily I already have more than enough of those.
 To be able to install DStv Explora, you will need the followings:

 - Secondly, you need the Explora and Smart LNB.
-I will advise you to get the Explora 2 as it works with DStv smart LNB without the need for a heartbeat cable and a diplexer.
+I will advise you to get the Explora 2 as it works with DStv smart LNB without needing a heartbeat cable and a diplexer.

 - Next, prepare your mind to pay for a subscription if you are a new customer.
-If you are an existing customer, and you want to continue using your existing subscription, don’t forget to tell them at the office.
-In addition, if you want to do PVR or and xtraview, you will need to pay at the point of purchase.
+If you are an existing customer and you want to continue using your existing subscription, don’t forget to tell them at the office.
+In addition, if you want to do PVR or an xtraview, you will need to pay at the point of purchase.
 You need additional knowledge to be able to install xtraview on your decoder.
-Also, you need an additional decoder.
+Also, it would be best if you had an additional decoder.

 Step 1: Install the DStv Explora Dish and Connect it to the Decoder.

 - Point your DStv dish(90cm) to Eutelsat 36B 36e.
 If you can’t do this by yourself, call a professional installer.
-If you installed a dish facing DStv with a single solution universal LNB, please swap your existing LNB with the DStv SLNB.
-Noteworthy, your existing non-unicable LNB will not work with Explora 2 esp.
+If you installed a dish-facing DStv with a single solution universal LNB, please swap your existing LNB with the DStv SLNB.
+Noteworthy, your existing non-unicable LNB will not work with Explora 2 especially.
 Skew your LNB for maximum signal reception.
-Set your Smart LNB to 4 or 5 o clock as shown in the picture below.
+Set your Smart LNB to 4 or 5 o clock, as shown in the picture below.

 Step 2.
-Explora and Smart LNB Installation: Within the Explora decoder set up
+Explora and Smart LNB Installation: Inside the Explora decoder setup

 - Now, you can boot up your Explora 2 decoder.
 Please make sure you have a subscription on your smart card or make sure you have already requested an account migration from your old decoder to the Explora.

-- You will see the installation wizard that would guide you through the setup.
+- You will see the installation wizard that will guide you through the setup.
 The wizard is exactly as shown below: